coding=utf-8

 [docs] def generate_inp_string_list_format(u_name, command, keywords, values): """Get an INP string of a DOE-2 object with nicer formatting for list values.
 This method will process any values that are a list or tuple and format them such that they are indented and more readable.
 This method is written in a generic way so that it can describe practically any element of the INP Building Description Language (BDL).
 Args: u_name: Text for the unique, user-specified name of the object being created.
 This must be 32 characters or less and not contain special or non-ASCII characters.
 The clean_doe2_string method may be used to convert strings to a format that is acceptable here.
 For example, a U-Name of a space might be "Floor2W ClosedOffice5". command: Text indicating the type of instruction that the DOE-2 object executes.
 Commands are typically in capital letters and examples include POLYGON, FLOOR, SPACE, EXTERIOR-WALL, WINDOW, CONSTRUCTION, etc. keywords: A list of text with the same length as the values that denote the attributes of the DOE-2 object. values: A list of values with the same length as the keywords that describe the values of the attributes for the object.
 The items in this list can be list themselves, in which case they will be translated with nice indented formatting.
 Returns: inp_str -- A DOE-2 INP string representing a single object. """ space_count = tuple((25 - len(str(n))) for n in keywords) spc = tuple(s_c * ' ' if s_c > 0 else ' ' for s_c in space_count) body_strs = [] for kwd, s, val in zip(keywords, spc, values): if isinstance(val, (list, tuple)): body_strs.append(' {}{}= ('.format(kwd, s)) for v in val: body_strs.append(' {},'.format(v)) body_strs.append(' )') else: body_strs.append(' {}{}= {}'.format(kwd, s, val)) body_str = '\n'.join(body_strs) inp_str = '"{}" = {}\n{}\n ..\n'.format(u_name, command, body_str) return inp_str

 [docs] def parse_inp_string(inp_string): """Parse an INP string of a single DOE-2 object into a list of values.
 Note that this method is only equipped to parse DOE-2 test strings that originate from eQuest or from this package.
 It has not yet been generalized to parse all formats of text formats that can appear in a DOE-2 file.
 Args: inp_string: An INP string for a single DOE-2 object.
 Returns: A tuple with four elements. - u_name: Text for the unique name of the object.
-Will be None if the object is a Parameter. - command: Text for the type of instruction that the DOE-2 object executes. - keywords: A list of text with the same length as the values that denote the attributes of the DOE-2 object. - values: A list of values with the same length as the keywords that describe the values of the attributes for the object. """ inp_string = inp_string.strip() inp_strings = inp_string.split('..') assert len(inp_strings) > 1, 'Input inp_string is not an INP object.' assert len(inp_strings) == 2, 'Received more than one object in inp_string.' inp_string = re.sub(r'\$.*\n', '\n', inp_strings[0]) # remove all comments if inp_string.startswith("PARAMETER"): lines = inp_string.splitlines() if len(lines) < 2: raise ValueError('Invalid parameter block: {}'.format(inp_string)) param_line = lines[1].strip() if '=' in param_line: key, val = [s.strip().replace('"', '') for s in param_line.split('=', 1)] return None, "PARAMETER", [key], [val] else: raise ValueError( 'Global parameter missing "=" assignment: {}'.format(inp_string)) doe2_fields = [e_str.strip() for e_str in inp_string.split('=')] u_name = doe2_fields.pop(0).replace('"', '') split_field_1 = doe2_fields[0].split('\n') command = split_field_1[0].strip() if len(split_field_1) == 1: # Occurs when the object does not have any keywords return u_name, command, None, None keywords = [split_field_1[1].strip()] values = [] for field in doe2_fields[1:]: split_field = [f.strip() for f in field.split('\n')] if len(split_field) == 1: values.append(split_field[0]) elif len(split_field) == 2 and not split_field[0].endswith(','): values.append(split_field[0]) keywords.append(split_field[1]) else: v_lines, end_val = [], False for row in split_field: if row.endswith(',') or row.endswith('('): v_lines.append(row) elif not end_val: v_lines.append(row) end_val = True else: keywords.append(row) values.append(' '.join(v_lines)) return u_name, command, keywords, values
+Will be None if the object is a Parameter.
+DOE-2 object defaults will return a tuple (command, command_type).
+For example, ZONE default u_name would be: ('ZONE', 'CONDITIONED') - command: Text for the type of instruction that the DOE-2 object executes. - keywords: A list of text with the same length as the values that denote the attributes of the DOE-2 object. - values: A list of values with the same length as the keywords that describe the values of the attributes for the object. """ inp_string = inp_string.strip() inp_strings = inp_string.rsplit('..', 1) # r split incase '..' in u_name assert len(inp_strings) > 1, 'Input inp_string is not an INP object.' assert len(inp_strings) == 2, 'Received more than one object in inp_string.' inp_string = re.sub(r'\$.*\n', '\n', inp_strings[0]) # remove all comments if inp_string.startswith("PARAMETER"): lines = inp_string.splitlines() if len(lines) < 2: raise ValueError('Invalid parameter block: {}'.format(inp_string)) param_line = lines[1].strip() if '=' in param_line: key, val = [s.strip().replace('"', '') for s in param_line.split('=', 1)] return None, "PARAMETER", [key], [val] else: raise ValueError( 'Global parameter missing "=" assignment: {}'.format(inp_string)) if inp_string.startswith("TITLE"): lines = inp_string.splitlines()[1:] # Skip "TITLE" keywords = [] values = [] for line in lines: line = line.strip() if '=' in line: k, v = [s.strip().replace('"', '') for s in line.split('=', 1)] keywords.append(k) values.append(v) return None, "TITLE", keywords, values if inp_string.startswith("SET-DEFAULT FOR"): lines = inp_string.splitlines() # Get the command from the first line match = re.match(r"SET-DEFAULT FOR (\w+)", lines[0]) if not match: raise ValueError( 'Invalid SET-DEFAULT header: {}'.format(inp_string)) command = match.group(1).strip() keywords = [] values = [] for line in lines[1:]: line = line.strip() if not line: continue if '=' in line: k, v = [s.strip().replace('"', '') for s in line.split('=', 1)] keywords.append(k) values.append(v) command_type = '' # Set to empty string for objects without TYPE attrs if "TYPE" in keywords: type_index = keywords.index("TYPE") command_type = values[type_index] return (command, command_type), "DEFAULTS", keywords, values doe2_fields = [e_str.strip() for e_str in inp_string.split('=')] u_name = doe2_fields.pop(0).replace('"', '') if not doe2_fields or not doe2_fields[0].strip(): # blank after '=' return u_name, None, None, None split_field_1 = doe2_fields[0].split('\n') command = split_field_1[0].strip() if len(split_field_1) == 1: # Occurs when the object does not have any keywords return u_name, command, None, None keywords = [split_field_1[1].strip()] values = [] for field in doe2_fields[1:]: split_field = [f.strip() for f in field.split('\n')] if len(split_field) == 1: values.append(split_field[0]) elif len(split_field) == 2 and not split_field[0].endswith(','): values.append(split_field[0]) keywords.append(split_field[1]) else: v_lines, end_val = [], False for row in split_field: if row.endswith(',') or row.endswith('('): v_lines.append(row) elif not end_val: v_lines.append(row) end_val = True else: keywords.append(row) values.append(' '.join(v_lines)) return u_name, command, keywords, values

 [docs] def calculate_value_with_global_parameter(global_parameters, input_expr): """Evaluate an INP Global Parameter expression with #PA("...").
 Note that this method will only return a float value if the expression is strictly an inline math expression.
 Args: global_parameters: A dict with parameter names as keys and floats as values. input_expr: A string of an expression to be evaluated.
 See an example below.
-Returns: Evaluated float result or None is not an inline math expression. .. code-block:: python '{0.66 * #PA("...")}' or '{0.66 * #PA("...") + #PA("...")} """ # TODO: Add the ability to evaluate SWITCH and IF statements using GlobaL Parameters try: # Remove curly braces expr = input_expr.strip() if expr.startswith('{') and expr.endswith('}'): expr = expr[1:-1].strip() matches = re.findall(r'#PA\(\s*"([^"]+)"\s*\)', expr) # replace each match in case of multiple #PA expressions for param_name in matches: if param_name in global_parameters: param_val = str(global_parameters[param_name]) expr = expr.replace('#PA("{}")'.format(param_name), param_val) return eval(expr, {"__builtins__": None}, {}) except Exception: return None
+Returns: Evaluated float result or None is not an inline math expression. .. code-block:: python '{0.66 * #PA("...")}' or '{0.66 * #PA("...") + #PA("...")} """ # TODO: Add the ability to evaluate SWITCH and IF statements using GlobaL Parameters try: # Remove curly braces expr = input_expr.strip() if expr.startswith('{') and expr.endswith('}'): expr = expr[1:-1].strip() matches = re.findall(r'#PA\(\s*"([^"]+)"\s*\)', expr) # replace each match in case of multiple #PA expressions for param_name in matches: if param_name in global_parameters: param_val = str(global_parameters[param_name]) expr = expr.replace('#PA("{}")'.format(param_name), param_val) return eval(expr, {'__builtins__': None}, {}) except Exception: return None

 [docs] def doe2_object_blocks(inp_file_contents): """Get the object blocks of a DOE-2 INP file.
 Args: inp_file_contents: A string of the INP file to parse.
-Returns: A list of strings, where each string is a complete block of the INP file. """ blocks, buffer = [], [] ignore_blocks = ['INPUT', 'TITLE', 'END', 'COMPUTE', 'STOP'] for line in inp_file_contents.splitlines(): buffer.append(line) if line.strip().endswith(".."): if not any(buffer[0].strip().startswith(b) for b in ignore_blocks): blocks.append('\n'.join(buffer)) buffer = [] else: buffer = [] continue if buffer: blocks.append('\n'.join(buffer)) return blocks
+Returns: A list of strings, where each string is a complete block of the INP file. """ blocks, buffer = [], [] ignore_blocks = ['INPUT', 'END', 'COMPUTE', 'STOP'] for line in inp_file_contents.splitlines(): buffer.append(line) if line.strip().endswith('..'): if not any(buffer[0].strip().startswith(b) for b in ignore_blocks): blocks.append('\n'.join(buffer)) buffer = [] else: buffer = [] continue if buffer: blocks.append('\n'.join(buffer)) return blocks

 [docs] def header_comment_minor(header_text): """Create a header given header_text, which can help organize the INP file contents. """ return \ '$ ---------------------------------------------------------\n' \ '$ {}\n' \ '$ ---------------------------------------------------------\n'\ '\n'.format(header_text)